Foster Dog and Boy Snuggle Each Other Into Blissful Sleep

 On any given night, one of these boys seeks out the other when the quiet scariness of the night wakes them.
 They don’t mind where they sleep, as long as they’re together.
 They’ve slept in a closet on thundering nights, and head to paw on a dog bed after July 4th fireworks.
 I truly believe they serve as each other’s dream catchers, easing one another back to sleep, feeling safe and protected.
 I am in awe of this scared dog’s ability to heal my son’s nighttime fears.
 My son’s sensory processing challenges coupled with his ADHD have a way of keeping his mind from resting; little did I know that help would come from a homeless dog who needed some rest himself.

 You can often find my daughter bunking up with them, too.
 I hope that with each sleepover, we are also healing Bauer’s wounded soul.
 After months of fostering and an unsuccessful match at Clear the Shelter, we made Bauer part of our family on December 16, 2018.
 Bauer is still an insecure dog who requires patience and acceptance.
 Afraid of his own tail, he has taught us that some things are easier to tackle with a friend beside you.
 He has also taught us the gift of fostering, adding 12 more to our list since bringing him home.
 Although he is not cured, he is happy, loved and safe.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Amanda won Providence Animal Center in Media, Pennsylvania a 2019 Holiday Wishes award.